 A tribute album to David Simmonds by various Ottawa area singer-songwriters (The Parlour Recordings) is now available.
 On it Sjef Frenken sings and plays two of David’s songs: “The Most of You and Me” and “Municipal Wisdom”.
 This CD is available from Rasputin’s, The Ottawa Folklore Centre and Compact Music.

 Sjef’s particular interest, however, is setting to music poems for children by Victorian and Edwardian writers, resulting to date in some 250 songs.

 Sjef Frenken's first manifestation in this regard occurred in grade 7 when for a class assignment he versified a story about a mayor who, after an ill-prepared fire department bungled the handling of a local blaze, insisted that the town's fire chief conduct rehearsals with his crew the day before any subsequent fire occurred.

 Ever since then verses (some poetry, some doggerel) have trickled out of his pen.

 He has also written a few short stories, and continues to scribble a series of short sketches under the title “My Lunches with Jack” for the website grubstreet.ca.

 In 2006 he completed a translation from the Dutch of his father's reminiscences of his youth 'Images of My Childhood' ('Beelden Uit Mijn Kinderjaren').
-Since then he has also translated his father account of his years as a Pilot for KLM ("Piet Soer and others of the Old East-Indies line"), which is due for publication by the end of 2010.
-Sjef Frenken is still working on a translation from the Limburgish of a collection of his father's verses entitled 'Sketches of Bygone Days' ('Sjetse van Vreuger').
+He has also translated his father account of his years as a pilot for KLM ("Piet Soer and Others of the Old East-Indies line"), and a collection of stories about his years as a prisoner of war, a medical doctor in the West Indies, and some more of his adventures as a pilot (Maria Rosario and Other Stories).